-Mixing narcotics and driving, can be just as dangerous as driving drunk and often result in serious, even fatal, car accidents.
+Mixing narcotics and driving can be just as dangerous as driving drunk and often result in serious, even fatal, car accidents.

 Driving after taking any type of drug – prescription and/or recreational is always risky.
 While medical practitioners often warn patients about the effects of a drug prescribed and the hazards of driving while under the influence of those drugs, recreational drug users do not have any such warnings; sadly, a majority of them do not pay heed to warnings either.

 Driving after consumption of drugs is today, just as pernicious as driving under the influence of alcohol.
 In both cases, the driver under influence is likely to show reckless and impaired judgment, proving to be a danger to themselves as well as those around them.
-Alarmingly, laws surrounding use of marijuana in many US states seem to be getting less strict.
+Alarmingly, laws surrounding the use of marijuana in many US states seem to be getting less strict.

-Driving after consuming recreational hallucinogenic drugs like marijuana, cocaine, methamphetamines, ecstasy and acids or after consumption of prescription drugs that can cause impairment of judgment, can be termed as driving under the Influence of Narcotics.
+Driving after consuming recreational hallucinogenic drugs like marijuana, cocaine, methamphetamines, ecstasy, and acids or after consumption of prescription drugs that can cause impairment of judgment, can be termed as driving under the Influence of Narcotics.

 Accidents Caused Due to Driving While on Narcotics

 Any driver under the influence of narcotics can be a serious danger on road.
-Losing judgment, control of vehicle, judgment of speed, or the ability to determine distance and speed of other vehicles, can lead them to cause serious and fatal accidents.
+Losing judgment, control of a vehicle, judgment of speed, or the ability to determine distance and speed of other vehicles, can lead them to cause serious and fatal accidents.
 Such accidents often lead to traumatic brain injuries, injuries to the neck, back, spine, disfigurement, broken limbs, severe damage to internal organs, permanent impairment, and even death not only to the drivers and occupants of the vehicles, but also to any other person on road, or in the way of the accident.

 Determining Liability in Case of an Accident

 While there are tests that can determine the alcohol content in the blood of offenders driving under influence of alcohol, there is no sure test that can determine if the person has impaired judgment due to the influence of narcotics.
-This is because drugs can stay in the blood stream even days after consumption; therefore there is often no way to prove that the drug caused inability to drive and an impairment of judgment.
+This is because drugs can stay in the bloodstream even days after consumption; therefore there is often no way to prove that the drug caused inability to drive and impairment of judgment.

 Offenders are liable to lose driving privileges or can face charges of imprisonment and punitive damages if they test positive for any narcotic content in their blood and are found to be having negligent conduct.
 Drugged drivers often display behaviors such as driving at excessive speeds, jumping signals, reckless racing, fleeing a police officer or causing multiple accidents due to reckless behavior and impairment.
 They can be held responsible for damages for personal injury and other losses.